rabbitmq/rabbitmq-website/site/tutorials/tutorial-one-php.md

 that RabbitMQ assumes, creating a condition known as [high connection churn](./connections.html#high-connection-churn).

-To avoid this, PHP users are recommended to use [a special proxy](https://github.com/cloudamqp/amqproxy) that avoids connection churn or at least significantly reduces it.
+To avoid this, PHP users are recommended to use [a special proxy](https://github.com/cloudamqp/amqproxy) in production when possible.
+The proxy avoids connection churn or at least significantly reduces it.

 Now it is time to move on to [part 2](tutorial-two-php.html) and build a simple _work queue_.